youmustfight/aframe-asset-lazy-load/README.md

 ## aframe-asset-lazy-load-component

-An entity component to give users control on how and when assets are loaded!
+An a-entity component to assign asset loading order and delays

 ### Usage